kr55/ssiscataloger/faq.md

 We offer discounts to our customers planning to acquire more than two licenses simultaneously.
 To check the latest offer, write an email to support@azureops.org with your requirements.
 The offer code will be delivered to you based on your purchase plan.

+### Is there a limited feature free trial available?
+SSIS Catalog Migration Wizard has a limited feature trial version.
+This version can migrate the first three projects from source to target SSISDB without environment variable configurations.
+If you want to try this before purchasing the full version, email support@azureops.org or chat with our support from the product page.

 ### Does SSIS Catalog Migration Requires an internet connection to work?
 SSIS Catalog Migration Wizard is an offline tool; hence, it does not require the internet to work.
 The Installer of the tool interacts with our license server only once.